ARM9/bass/doc/basics.md

 // +16, +32, -16, -32
 ```

-Each Namespace can contain the same stuff as the root Namespace could.
+Each Namespace can contain the same elements as the root Namespace could.
 All scopes get parsed and progressed together with the code itself.

 ## Macros, Generators and Functions
-Bass gives you some option when it comes to write macros and "functions".
-The old fashioned definition of a function (in terms of programming languages) is `An callable code Block that accepts input parameters and returns a result`.
+Bass gives provides some options when it comes to write macros and "functions".
+The old fashioned definition of a function (in terms of programming languages) is `A callable block of programm code that accepts input parameters and returns a result`.

 By this definition bass does *not* support functions.
 At least not now.

-Right now we have `defines` whitch do support having parameters and do return a value.
-But with theyr functional nature they do not have a code block that could hold assembly instructions.
+Right now, `defines` which support having parameters and return a value.
+But due to their functional nature they do not contain a code block which could hold assembly instructions.

-And there are `macros` that take parameters and own a code block for assembly instructions.
-But they do not return an result.
+In addition, `macros` which take parameters and contain a code block for assembly instructions are available.
+But these do not return a result.

 But why can a define return an inline-result and macros can not?
-Let's follow this Example:
+Let us follow this example:

 ```as
 // point a